 Bring a medium saucepan of salted water to the boil.
-Peel the potato and cut into 2cm chunks.
-Thinly slice the chives.
+Peel the potato and cut into large chunks.
 Finely chop the brown onion.
-Finely chop the celery, or grate if you prefer.
-Pick and roughly chop the thyme leaves.
-Finely chop the garlic (or use a garlic press).
-Grate the carrot (unpeeled), or finely chop if you prefer.
+Finely chop (or grate) the celery.
+Grate the carrot.
+Pick and roughly chop the rosemary leaves.
+Finely chop the garlic.
+Finely chop the chives.

-Add the potato to the saucepan of boiling water and cook until easily pierced with a knife, 10-15 minutes.
+Cook the potato in the boiling water until easily pierced with a knife, 10-15 minutes.
 Drain and return to the pan.
-Add the milk, butter and the salt and mash, using a potato masher or a fork, until smooth.
-Stir through the chives, then cover with a lid to keep warm.
+Add the milk, butter and the salt, then mash until smooth.
+Stir through the chives and set aside.

-While the potato is cooking, preheat the grill to high.
-In a large frying pan, heat a drizzle of olive oil over a high heat.
-Add the onion, celery, carrot and thyme and cook, stirring, until softened, 4-5 minutes.
+While the potato is cooking, heat a large frying pan over a high heat with a drizzle of olive oil.
+Cook the onion, celery, carrot and rosemary, stirring, until softened, 4-5 minutes.
 Add the garlic and garlic & herb seasoning and cook, stirring, until fragrant, 1 minute.
-Transfer to a medium bowl and set aside.
-Return the frying pan to a high heat, add the lamb mince and cook, breaking up with a spoon, until just browned, 3-4 minutes.
+Transfer the veggies to a bowl.
+Return the frying pan to a high heat with a drizzle of olive oil.
+Cook the lamb mince, breaking it up with a spoon, until just browned, 3-4 minutes.

-Add 1/2 tin crushed & sieved tomatoes and return the garlic veggies to the frying pan.
-Add the beef stock and stir well to combine.
-Add the baby spinach leaves and stir through until just wilted, 1-2 minutes.
+Add the tomato paste, beef-style stock powder and the water, then return the cooked veggies to the pan.
+Stir well to combine, then stir through the baby spinach leaves until just wilted, 1-2 minutes.

 TIP: Add a dash of water if the mince looks dry!

-Transfer the mince mixture to a medium baking dish and spread the chive mash on top, smoothing out with the back of a spoon.
-Grill until the mash is lightly golden, 8-10 minutes.
+Preheat the grill to high.
+Transfer the mince mixture to a baking dish, then evenly spread the chive mash on top.
+Grill until lightly golden, 8-10 minutes.

 Divide the lamb and spinach shepherd's pie between bowls.